-CHRY had written down the value of its position in Sorted over 2023.
-In January 2024, it announced that the company had been acquired by Location Sciences Group in a reverse takeover.
+CHRY had written down (reduced the carrying value) its position in Sorted over 2023.
+In January 2024, it announced that the company had been acquired by Location Sciences Group in a reverse takeover (a transaction where a private company merges with a public company to become publicly listed).
 The newly renamed Sorted Group Holdings Plc started trading on AIM in February 2024.
 CHRY still had a very small residual exposure to the business at the end of 2024.